Seminole Soil & Water Conservation District

-Seminole’s Soil and Water Conservation District works with community groups, homeowners associations, and even local governments to help educate them in the areas of conservation and in the best practices for the preservation of our natural resources.
+Seminole’s Soil and Water Conservation District works with community groups, homeowners associations, and local governments to help educate in the areas of conservation and in the best practices for the preservation of our natural resources.

 We offer educational programs and materials that help people conserve the natural resources that make Seminole County the beautiful location that drew so many of us to this area.
 We offer advice and can provide materials that help residents make good choices in landscaping that are both Water-Wise and beautiful.
 We can also offer information about ways to conserve water inside and outside the home.